genexus-books/Saia/saia-docs/docs/Frontend.md

 ### User Menu

-The User Menu is in the lower part of the panel, with additional options to manage and customize your experience.
+The User Menu is in the lower part of the Panel, with additional options to manage and customize your experience.

 ![image](https://github.com/genexus-books/Saia/blob/d231b62ad6401a9bfbf9a7aea78b485b3b16a5fd/saia-docs/assets/images/Frontend3.png?raw=true)

 It includes the following options:

-*	Clear Conversation: it deletes all conversations.
+*	Clear Conversations: it deletes all conversations.

-*	Settings: it adjusts the panel’s appearance by changing between light and dark modes.
+*	Settings: it adjusts the Panel's appearance by changing between light and dark modes.

 *	Log out: to exit the system.